andreasthoelke/dotfiles/.vim/notes/notes-navigation.md

 ### Create hyperlink to header

-TODO - links how work any more?
+TODO - links don't work any more?
   Use `h rel.txt` to link
     * mapping is `gk`
     * path is relative to the current file or absolute e.g.